weinholt/akku/CONTRIBUTING.md

 ## Submitting patches

-Fork the project on GitHub.
+Fork the project on GitHub or GitLab.
 Please consider using `git commit -s` when you create patches, to get an automatic sign-off in the commit message.
 Please write explanatory commit messages.
-When you feel comfortable with your commits, submit a pull request through GitHub.
+When you feel comfortable with your commits, submit a pull request through GitHub, a merge request through GitLab or format a patch and email it.
-For larger changes it will be better to discuss the changes ahead of time, either through a GitHub issue or IRC.
+For larger changes it will be better to discuss the changes ahead of time, either through an issue or IRC.

 The
 [Developer Certificate of Origin](https://developercertificate.org/)